mykola-zalizniak/BotBrowser/CLI_FLAGS.md

 --bot-config-mobile-force-touch=false         # Mobile touch: force touch events on/off for mobile device simulation
 ```

-> **Note — UA/Engine Congruence:** For `--bot-config-ua-full-version`, use a value that matches the Chromium major version in your build, and keep brands/`userAgentData` aligned to avoid fingerprint mismatches.
+> **Note — UA/Engine Congruence:** Keep `--bot-config-ua-full-version` aligned with your Chromium major version, and use `--bot-config-brand-full-version` when a vendor’s cadence (Edge, Opera, Brave) diverges so UA-CH metadata stays internally consistent.

 ### Key Benefits of CLI Configuration Flags